Headache & Pain

 Two weeks prior to presentation in clinic, she described an abrupt onset of headache with mild aphasia requiring emergency room assessment and admission.
 MRI demonstrated no abnormalities.
 The severe headache resolved while she was in the hospital, but she was found to have polycythemia, chronic renal failure, and hypertension.
 Her max in-hospital blood pressure was 190/90.
 Her past medical history was significant for the transplant, which was complicated by upper gastrointestinal bleeding, intraparenchymal cerebral hemorrhage from coagulopathy, 2 episodes of dermatomal zoster, transplant rejection resolving with immunosuppressant modification, and idiopathic pruritus.
 She was on chronic anticoagulation for a celiac vascular plexus abnormality.
 Over 2 years, she had developed hypertension and left renal artery stenosis-induced chronic renal failure responsive to left renal artery angioplasty.
 Prior surgical history included hysterectomy and cholecystectomy.
 Family history was remarkable for migraine headaches in her brother, a son, and a daughter.

-The patient had a prior history of headaches in her early adult years consistent with her current presentation.
+The patient had a prior history of headaches in her early adult years consistent with migraine.
 These headaches subsided in her 30s.

 Examination in the headache clinic demonstrated normal cognitive functioning and a normal neurologic examination.